swaptacular/swpt_accounts/protocol.rst

    account.
 This can be a negative number.

 last_outgoing_transfer_date : date
-   The date of the last committed transfer, for which the owner of the account was the sender.
-If there were no outgoing transfers, the value MUST be "1970-01-01".
+   The date of the latest transfer, for which the owner of the account was the sender (interest payments are excluded).
+If there have not been any outgoing transfers, the value MUST be "1970-01-01".

 last_config_signal_ts : date-time
    The value of the ``signal_ts`` field of the latest applied `ConfigureAccount`_ message.
-This field can be used to determine whether a sent `ConfigureAccount`_ message has been successfully processed.
-If there were no applied `ConfigureAccount`_ messages, the value MUST be "1970-01-01T00:00:00+00:00".
+If there have not been any applied `ConfigureAccount`_ messages, the value MUST be "1970-01-01T00:00:00+00:00".

 last_config_signal_seqnum : int32
    The value of the ``signal_seqnum`` field of the latest applied `ConfigureAccount`_ message.
-This field, along with ``last_config_signal_ts`` can be used to determine whether a sent `ConfigureAccount`_ message has been successfully processed.
-If there were no applied `ConfigureAccount`_ messages, the value MUST be `0`.
+If there have not been any applied `ConfigureAccount`_ messages, the value MUST be `0`. [#]_

 creation_date : date
    The date on which the account was created.